-Topic Specific Area Tick when revised Natural forms- printing Mood Board based on the topic Journeys/Diaries Complete research on Cas Holmes: Fact File Visual studies Analysis Personal Response Complete 2 to 3 pages with photographs and drawings of observations from your Journey/Diary research.
-Complete a double spread or more with annotations showing how your experiments have helped to develop and change your designs.
-It should include: Develop your final design from your previous drawings and experiments.
+Topic Specific Area Tick when revised Messages Ideas based on the topic Messages Initial designs page completed with annotation Complete research on chosen artists: Fact File Visual studies Analysis Personal Response Complete 2 to 3 pages with contact sheets, photographs and drawings of observations from your Messages research.
+Experiments with chosen medium/materials linking to initial ideas and artist's research Complete a double spread or more with annotations showing how your experiments have helped to develop and change your designs.
+It should include but not exclusively: Develop your final design from your previous drawings and experiments.
+Samples/maquetes/trial pieces of your final piece